Jonathan-Snyder1/brewerydata/README.md

 3. Explore and analyze the dataset
 4. Build interactive visualizations using Altair and Vega-Lite

-The project highlights a modern, reproducible data workflow that goes from raw web data to interactive, insight-driven visualizations.
+The project highlights a reproducible data workflow that goes from raw web data to interactive, insight-driven visualizations.

 ---